 Councillors appoint a Chief Executive to lead the organisation.
 Malcolm Nicolson is the Northland Regional Council Chief Executive.
 Council services are led by an Executive Leadership Team that operates the following business units:

-- Customer Services/Community Resilience - led by Tony Phipps
+- Community Resilience - led by Victoria Harwood

-- Corporate Excellence - led by Dave Tams
+- Corporate Services - led by Bruce Howse

-- Strategy and Governance - led by Jonathan Gibbard
+- Governance and Engagement - led by Auriole Ruka

-- Environmental Services - led by Bruce Howse
+- Environmental Services - led by Jonathan Gibbard

 - Regulatory Services - led by Colin Dall